smart-jinjin/data-science-study-notes/README.md

 I'm using this repo as a space to store my data science study notes, Python cheatsheets, resources to check out later, etc.

 ## 0. **A little about me**
 I'm trained in economics and international development, and I work in consulting.
 I started learning Python online because I wanted to work as a pre-doc RA for one of my professors during my master's degree, and being able to write code was one of the key requirements.
-I ended up not even getting an interview for the RA position, and started working for a small consulting firm instead, where the Python stuff turned out to be super useful, so I continued learning.
+I ended up not even getting an interview for the RA position, and started working for a small consulting firm instead in 2020, where the Python stuff turned out to be super useful, so I continued learning.

 ## 1. Online learning